Free Online Training for Executives

 Do you wonder what to say when a recruiter calls to headhunt you for a job?
 Would you like to know what questions other successful executives ask when they’re being interviewed?
 You can land your dream job by asking the right questions or end up in a nightmare job because you asked the wrong ones.

-Learn three powerful strategies to shake the blues and get your executive career back on track.
 A job search can be an emotional roller coaster for discouraged workers.
 Just one email can flatten you—plunging from feeling full of hope to feeling flattened.
 New job leads bring excitement but the silence from potential employers often brings feelings of disappointment.
+Avoid the top job search fails using my three winning strategies.

 What is Executive Career Coaching?